elastic/apm-agent-ruby/README.md

 A Docker based setup is provided for development.

-To spin up a terminal for testing based on the official `ruby:latest` image:
+To run all specs in the official `ruby:latest` image:

 ```sh
 $ bin/dev